SuperOfficeDocs/superoffice-docs/docs/en/request/learn/priority/delete.md

 uid: help-en-request-priority-delete
 title: Delete priority
 description: Delete priority
-author: HanneGunnarsson
+author: Hanne Gunnarsson
 so.date: 07.03.2023
 keywords: request, priority
 so.topic: howto
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

-# Delete priority
+# Delete request priority

 You cannot delete priorities, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers.